-If you know anything about German shepherds, you know that they are big, strong dogs.
+If you know anything about German Shepherds, you know that they are big, strong dogs.
 While they are far from the biggest dog breed, they were traditionally bred for size and strength, as both were important to the work that they did in the fields and as police dogs.
 But just how large is your German shepherd supposed to be?
-Here’s everything you need to know about German shepherds and their size:
+Here’s everything you need to know about German Shepherds size:

 Male German Shepherd Size

 The average male German shepherd is in between twenty-four and twenty-six inches tall and weighs in between seventy-seven and eighty-five pounds.
-For the average person, a male German shepherd will come up to at least his hip.
-If one of these dogs were to jump up, they would be at least as tall as the average person.
 While definitely not the biggest dog breed on record, these dogs are bred to be extremely strong and extremely fast.

 Female German Shepherd Size